 Many would say that the defining moment for Australian democracy was federation in 1901.

-Before 1901, Australia consisted of six British colonies which were partly self-governing, but under the law-making power of the British Parliament.
-In the 1880s and 1890s, it was suggested that the colonies might be stronger and more efficient if they worked together.
+Before 1901, Australia consisted of 6 British colonies which were partly self-governing but under the law-making power of the British Parliament.
+In the 1880s and 1890s, it was suggested the colonies might be stronger and more efficient if they worked together.
 Several conventions were held to draft an Australian Constitution.
-The Constitution was approved by a vote of the people in referendums held in each colony between June 1899 and July 1900.
+The Constitution was approved by a vote of the Australian people in referendums held in each colony between June 1899 and July 1900.
 It was then agreed to by the British Parliament.
-On 1 January 1901, the Australian colonies united to become a nation.
-This is known as federation and resulted in the creation of a federal Parliament, with the colonies becoming Australia's six states.
-Through federation, the states transferred some of their law-making power to the federal Parliament.
+On 1 January 1901 the Australian colonies united to become a nation.
+This is known as federation and resulted in the creation of the Australian Parliament, with the colonies becoming Australia's 6 states.
+Through federation, the states transferred some of their law-making power to the Australian Parliament.

 Australia is a representative democracy which means Australians elect members of parliament to make laws and decisions on our behalf.
-The Museum of Australian Democracy at Old Parliament House also has a great site that explores Australian Democracy.
+Information about the key principles of Australia's democratic system of government can be found on the PEO website.